Reservoir computing with the Kuramoto model: Experiments

 \section{Experiments}

 Based on the above argument, we demonstrated the performance around the edge of bifurcation in the Kuramoto reservoir computing model using numerical simulation.
-Two tasks were used to evaluate the performance: a prediction task and a transformation task.
+A prediction task was used to evaluate the performance.

 Since the $n$-th order parameter $r_n(\alpha u;t)$ can be numerically computed, we can obtain an approximate vector $\hat{w}_{\mathrm{out}}$ of $\{w_n\}_{n=0}^\infty$ in the following steps: it is an implementable model by the following procedure based on \eqref{key_representation}.